Post-strike Hollywood rushes to get film, TV sets humming

 One major hurdle to resuming production will be coordinating the schedule of A-list actors.

 “It's going to be bedlam,” said a talent agent, speaking on condition of anonymity because of the sensitivity of the matter.
-Some actors will want to spend their next few months promoting their films in the Oscar race rather than going to a set to shoot, holding up a production that other actors want to return to.
+Some actors will want to spend their next few months promoting their films in the Oscar race rather than going to a set to shoot, holding up a production that other actors would prefer to get under way.
 The scheduling conflicts could force some projects to be dropped altogether.

 “A lot of plans, I think, are going to fall by the wayside,” the agent said.